leenasohail/PhysiGym/rl/plan.md

 ### Discrete problem
  - Use [Lazy MDP](https://arxiv.org/pdf/2203.08542) for discrete actions (C51) => Not a great idea, because in the current reward used we have already been encouraging ro reduce the amount of drug by $(1 - \alpha) \left(1 - \frac{d_{1,t} + d_{2,t}}{2} \right)$.
  - Increase the number of actions from  \[0, 0.5, 1\] to $[0,0.1,0.2,...,1]$ for each drugs that implies $11^{2}$ classes instead of $3^{2}$ actions

+## Code cleaned
+  - Improved the code, more readable (save_img, writer)
+  - New reward which combines the both reward
+  - Simulations for $\alpha=0.5$
+  - SImulations for more classes